Backups are part of our overall philosophy of high availability (HA) and ease of disaster recovery (DR). All apps in all accounts are backed up daily.

 Local backup for applications is done as a snapshot every 24 hours, and we keep the most recent 14 daily snapshots.
 In addition to the daily snapshots, we keep the most recent 6 months’ worth of weekly snapshots past the 14 days’ worth of daily snapshots.

-Note: For an application to be recoverable from backup, it must not have been created and deleted within the same day.
+Note: for an application to be recoverable from backup, it must not have been:

-Should any user on your account accidentally delete data or an application, you would need to request a restore if you want to retrieve that data.
-The turnaround time for a restore is typically 1–2 business days, but can be longer in some cases, depending on how far back you need us to go.
+Should any user on your account accidentally delete data, an application, or a table, you would need to request a restore if you want to retrieve that data.
+The turnaround time for a restore is typically 1–2 business days but can be longer in some cases, depending on how far back you need us to go.
 Keep in mind that the farther back you wish to restore data, the less likely we are to have a backup that will restore the exact data you need.

 We offer 5 types of restores: